it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/email_protection.rst

 Using email requires training and vigilance.
 It is a direct connection to users, which are often the weakest aspect of cybersecurity defenses.

-There are many email security trainings for end users; it's important to find one that engages and informs.
+There are many email security trainings for end users; it's important to use one that engages and informs.
 It should cover:

 * Basic email security
 * Identifying phishing and other suspicious emails
 * Social engineering
 * Authentication (i.e., MFA and passphrases)
 * Handling personal information and sensitive data
-*

 Deploy multi-factor authentication (MFA) on email, along with passphrases.
 In addition, IT administators can improve outcomes by using email protection services, which typcally enable: